Dr. Matthew Cole

 >Conference Presentations and Proceedings (peer-reviewed)

-Dr. Cole has over 20 years of practice experience as a clinical behavioral psychologist, facilitating coaching and training sessions with individuals, teams, and organizations, including the Wayne County Juvenile Assessment Center, Ann Arbor Rehabilitation Centers, and Children’s Hospital of Michigan’s Pediatric Prevention Research Center.
-He has recently applied his practice to facilitating Appreciative Inquiry and SOAR-based summits, workshops, and strategic planning sessions with Lawrence Tech Professor, Dr. Jacqueline Stavros.
-Recent clients include Covenant Community Care (Detroit, MI), Metro Bureau (The Metropolitan Detroit Bureau of School Studies, Inc.), Oakland University Department of Organizational Leadership, and the National Multiple Sclerosis Society (Michigan Chapter).
+Dr. Cole has over 20 years of practice experience as a clinical behavioral psychologist, facilitating coaching and training sessions with individuals, teams, and organizations.
+Recent consulting experience includes co-facilitating Appreciative Inquiry and SOAR-based summits, workshops, coaching, and strategic planning sessions with Lawrence Tech Professor, Dr. Jacqueline Stavros.
+Recent clients include Covenant Community Care (Detroit, MI), Metro Bureau (The Metropolitan Detroit Bureau of School Studies, Inc.), Oakland University Department of Organizational Leadership, the National Multiple Sclerosis Society (Michigan Chapter), Washtenaw Literacy (Ann Arbor, MI), and Genesee Intermediate School District (Flint, MI) .
 In Fall 2013, Dr. Cole traveled with Dr. Stavros to the Organizational Development Institute, at Assumption University’s John 23 Convention Center on the Suvarnabhumi Campus in Bangkok, Thailand, to co-facilitate a workshop on SOAR and a summit on “SOARing to Positive Transformation and Change”.

 Dr. Cole is also an entrepreneur and President of PRONEWS, LLC, a full service company specializing in biostatistical analysis of quantitative and qualitative data; survey design (including evaluation of psychometric properties); strategic planning sessions, workshops, and training sessions on strategic thinking, planning, and leading using Appreciative Inquiry and SOAR; and preparation of white papers, strategy reports, grants, and RFPs.